These are some of our favorite summer squash recipes for using up that bumper crop.

 By now, you’re probably familiar with zucchini noodles, or zoodles, a low-carb, gluten-free pasta alternative.
 If you’ve been meaning to try them, learn how with our complete spiralizing guide, plus our informative gallery of spiralizing tools so you can comparison shop.
 If you’re not committed to low-carb or gluten-free, you can still sub in squash noodles for a portion of regular pasta to lighten it up and add more veggies to your meals.
 Get our Linguine with Squash Noodles and Pine Nuts recipe.

 When it comes to beef carpaccio, it’s raw, so the same goes for vegetables.
-It’s such a fancier way of saying raw, isn’t it?
-And if you plate it this prettily, guests will be impressed, regardless of how easy it was to prepare.
+But it’s such a fancier way of saying uncooked, isn’t it?
+And if you plate it this prettily, it’s simply stunning (so you get major chef points, regardless of how easy it was to prepare).
 Get our Zucchini Carpaccio with Feta and Pine Nuts recipe.

 I grew up with my nana making me this pie as a dessert.
 She lived in Eastern Shore, Maryland, in a one-light town.
 It’s a simple pie, with eggs, cream, sugar, nutmeg, and cinnamon.
 Not much to it, but boy, is it good.
 This pie is also a way to sneak vegetables into kids’ diets.
 Get the Yellow Summer Squash Custard Pie recipe.